Unlock Scanned PDFs: A Guide to Accurate OCR Translation

 "Pixel-level" format retention

-• Exceptional layout restoration: This is where O.Translator truly excels.
+• Exceptional Layout Restoration: This is where O.Translator’s true strength lies.
 It analyzes the original document's layout, ensuring that the translated file closely matches the original in paragraphs, lists, tables, and even font styles, with almost no need for further editing.

 Precise handling of professional content

-• Legal and Academic: Accurately translates complex legal terminology and scientific papers, while perfectly preserving mathematical formulas and charts in arXiv papers.
+• Legal and Academic: Accurately translates complex legal terminology and scientific papers, while perfectly preserving math formulas and charts from arXiv papers.

 • Literary Works: When translating novels or poetry, captures and preserves the original context and subtle emotional nuances.